English

 Promotion of Tennis as a Spectator Sport

 Many people around the world enjoy watching tennis competitions.
-In Japan, annual international and national tournaments include the Japan Open Tennis Championships, the Toray Pan Pacific Open Tennis Tournament, the Japan Women’s Open Tennis Tournament and the All Japan Tennis Tournament.
-JTA hosts or supports these major tournaments as well as many regional tournaments held throughout Japan.
+In Japan, annual international and national tournaments include the Japan Open Tennis Championships, the Toray Pan Pacific Open Tennis Tournament, the Japan Women’s Open Tennis Tournament and the All Japan Tennis Championships.
+The JTA hosts or supports these major tournaments as well as many regional tournaments held across Japan.
 The number of spectators has been increasing; for example, the Japan Open Tennis Championships drew about 100,000 tennis fans last year.
 JTA also hosts annual international junior tournaments such as the World Super Junior Tennis Championships in Osaka, and the Japan Junior Tennis Championships in Nagoya.

 2. Improvement in the Infrastructure and Environment for Tennis Competitions